NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Updated ``TimeIntervals`` to use the new  ``TimeSeriesReferenceVectorData`` type.
 This does not alter the overall structure of ``TimeIntervals`` in a major way aside from changing the value of the ``neurodata_type`` attribute in the file from ``VectorData`` to ```TimeSeriesReferenceVectorData``.
 This change replaces the existing ``TimeIntervals.timeseries`` column with a ``TimeSeriesReferenceVectorData`` type column of the same name and overall schema.
-This change facilitate creating common functionality around ``TimeSeriesReferenceVectorData``.
+This change facilitates creating common functionality around ``TimeSeriesReferenceVectorData``.
 This change affects all existing ``TimeIntervals`` tables as part of the ``intervals/`` group, i.e., ``intervals/epochs``, ``intervals/trials``, and ``intervals/invalid_times`` (#486)